kevinlanning/DataSciLibArts/20-machinelearning.md

 ### preprocessing

-The problem that we encountered in the tiny sub-samples of the Swiss data exists in bigger datasets as well, where a large number of predictor variables can make it difficult to find a model which is robust (low variability) and effective (low bias).
+The problem that we encountered in the tiny samples of the Swiss data exists in bigger datasets as well, where a large number of predictor variables can make it difficult to find a model which is robust (low variability) and effective (low bias).

 In areas such as artificial intelligence (including image recognition) and bioinformatics (including statistical genetics), this **curse of dimensionality** can be quite challenging.
 Approaches to minimizing its effects include scaling predictors (e.g., standardizing them), imputing missing values (to increase the effective number of rows in the data), and  component analysis (to decrease the number of columns).

-### resampling: beyond test, training, and validation samples
+### resampling

 We've considered one approach to avoiding chance-inflated models and prediction estimates, and that is the approach of 'holding out' test (and possibly validation) samples.